Risk-inclusive Contextual Bandits for Early Phase Clinical Trials: Discussion

 \section{Discussion}

-{This article proposes a novel method of response adaptive randomization (RAR) called Risk-inclusive Thompson sampling (RiTS) in dose-ranging studies.
+We propose a novel method of response adaptive randomization (RAR) called Risk-inclusive Thompson sampling (RiTS) in dose-ranging studies.
 Our method offers a flexible approach to balance efficacy and safety while leveraging participant-level covariates during arm allocation.
-We also extend Asymptotic Confidence Sequences \cite[AsympCS,][]{waudby-smith_et_al_2024+} to perform time-uniform inference on effect sizes.
-Our approach is model-assisted: arm allocation relies on parametric assumptions; however, inference of effect sizes is robust to model mis-specifications.
-Both simulation experiments and application on a real-world dataset provide empirical evidence that our method is safer compared to traditional randomized trials. }
+Adaptive allocation over allocates superior arms, while under allocates inferior arms.
+Similar level of efficiency in estimating effect sizes helps to isolate the winner dose.
+Augmented Inverse Propensity Weighted pseudo-outcomes enable borrowing information across arms.
+To find the winner dose with confidence, we extend the Asymptotic Confidence Sequences \cite[AsympCS,][]{waudby-smith_et_al_2024+} for data generated using contextual bandits for performing time-uniform inference on effect sizes.
+Our approach is model-assisted: arm allocation relies on parametric assumptions; however, inference on effect sizes are robust to model mis-specifications.
+RiTS aids to personalized arm allocation by balancing efficacy and safety, at the cost of longer trials compared to traditional randomized controlled trials (RCTs).
+Both simulation experiments and application on a real-world dataset provide empirical evidence that while our method is safer compared to traditional randomized trials, it is less efficient compared to RCTs.